 Which type of leader are you?

-We all tend to think of ourselves in terms that most match who we desire to be or become most, but which of these chemistry types are we really when we are truthful with ourselves?
+We all tend to think of ourselves in terms that most match who we desire to be or become, but which of these chemistry types are we really when we are truthful with ourselves?
 Which one of these would those around us peg us as?
 We can get a clue in this through our conversations and interactions with others.
-Often how we see ourselves differs from how those around us tend to see things.
+Often, how we see ourselves differs from how those around us tend to see things.

 It’s okay to fall short of the chemistry type we wish to be as long as we accept two things.

 Once we accept these two factors, the journey to excel as true leaders can begin.
 None of these chemistry types makes a better leader all the time.
-It’s key to remember each of these chemistry types has its advantages and disadvantages at different times.
+It’s key to remember that each has its advantages and disadvantages at different times.
 Remaining agile creates the opportunity to be versatile and flexible as situations warrant.
-The reality is you may lean towards one or two of these chemistry types most of the time.
+The reality is that you may lean towards one or two of these chemistry types most of the time.

 The key is knowing when and how to draw on our strengths or which strengths need to be developed to become more flexible and effective, especially under pressure.
-Knowing which leadership style or styles you fit will enable you to maximize your effectiveness and better understand the impact you have on a project as well as the way you interact with your team and other stakeholders.
+Knowing which leadership style or styles you fit will enable you to maximize your effectiveness and better understand your impact on a project and your interactions with your team and other stakeholders.

 Similar Content: